 Pack Emergency First Aid

 Always keep an emergency first aid kit on hand.
-Make sure it is packed with bandages, ointments, alcohol wipes, and painkillers.
+Make sure it is packed with bandages, ointments, and alcohol wipes.
 If you or your family requires certain medications, be sure to pack it in your emergency bag.
 Keep all emergency allergy medications or inhalers in mind.

 You may also want to pack bug spray to prevent bites, saline solution to clean out eyes, and tweezers for splinters.